 It is however quite hard with new fonts to have an overview what characters the font offers without the use of cheatsheets that might be offered on websites.

-Since recently I am using the tool Babelmap.
-It is available for free and it will show you about all you need to know about a font, including the very handy character map with its hexadecimal position in the font.
+Recently I started using the Windows tool Babelmap.
+This is a free tool which shows all you need to know about the characters in a font, including a very useful character map containing the hexadecimal position within the font.

 The download comes as a zip file containing only the the executable.
 There is no installer, so you just extract it somewhere on your harddrive (like c:\tools) and create a shortcut to it.
 What makes this tiny software useful is the feature to open font files from a local directory.